Polymer Clay Bead Making with Cindy Lietz • "I learned by making mistakes... Now you don't have to."

 Thanks again for your help Phaed…in the spirit of Cindy asking us to help one another!

-Hi,Cindy- I just wanted to say that I would have never even started polymer claying if I hadn't taken your beginning Tutorial class.
+Hi Cindy – I just wanted to say that I would have never even started polymer claying if I hadn’t taken your beginning Tutorial class.
 I had no idea where to start.
 The price was incredibly low!
-Michael's offers no classes in my area (suburban Chicago, Il) and even if they did, they would not begin to include all the information you taught in your Tutorial.
+Michael’s offers no classes in my area (suburban Chicago, Il) and even if they did, they would not begin to include all the information you teach in your Tutorials.
 I learned everything I needed to know to get started.
-Then I wasn't afraid to dig in and GO!
-The videos were very clear and concise and your presented them so well that I know exactly what to do.
+Then I wasn’t afraid to dig in and GO!
+The videos are very clear and concise and you presented them so well that I know exactly what to do.
 I have since purchased many books (second hand from Amazon marketplace) and their instructions are very unclear, although I have been able to learn and see many new things from them.
 But your instructions are A#1!
 And your price is unbelievable!
-Thank you, Cindy, for providing such a wonderful Tutorial!
-I learned so much and I have since purchased almost all of the back issues of the videos and have joined the club too!
+Thank you Cindy, for providing such wonderful tutorials!
+I learned so much and I have since purchased almost all of the back issues of the library videos and have joined the club too!
 I continue to learn everyday and play with the clay almost every day.

 Love the helpfulness happening hear!!!
 Thanks gals for being there for each other.